Top 50+ Embedded C Interview Questions and Answers

 Static memory allocation involves allocating memory at compile-time, typically using global variables or static arrays.
 It offers deterministic memory usage and efficient memory access but may lead to wasted memory if the allocated space is not fully utilized.
 Dynamic memory allocation, on the other hand, occurs at runtime using functions like malloc() and free().

-48. Clock management in embedded systems and its implementation using C?
+48. How is clock management implemented in embedded systems using C?

 Ans: